Responsible AI (RAI) while using Copilot

 Safety also involves the AI not causing harm through its output.
 In generative AI, safety can mean preventing the AI from generating violent or illegal instructions, hate speech, or disinformation.

-- When developing and supporting AI systems that will be used by others, understand your responsibility to maintain them in a reliable and safe manner.
-This can include implementing regular reviews of an AI system using a set of standards (such as the NIST AI-100 Risk Management Framework).
+• When developing and supporting AI solutions that will be used by others, understand your responsibility to maintain them in a reliable and safe manner.
+Establish regular audits and testing to ensure your AI solution does not cause harm (such as disinformation, hate speech, or violent/illegal instructions).

 Inclusive